What are Community Finance loans?

 Repayments are calculated to be affordable across the term of the loan for people on low incomes.
 High interest rates and unexpected penalty payments that can lead to unsustainable debt are not a feature of the Community Finance scheme.

-Customers that find themselves struggling to repay their loan should contact their Salvation Army Community Finance representative immediately to discuss their options.
+If you find yourself struggling to repay your loan, please contact your Salvation Army Community Finance representative immediately to discuss your options.

 You may be eligible to apply for a loan if you fulfil the following criteria: